apache/jackrabbit-filevault/src/site/markdown/howto_release.md

     From the issue list you have the option to bulk update all of the included issues.
     Just *Transition Issues* from *Resolved* to *Closed* and you are done!

-1. Update the Jackrabbit web site to point to the new release.
+1. Update the Jackrabbit web site to point to the new release in <http://svn.apache.org/repos/asf/jackrabbit/site/trunk/src/site/markdown/downloads.md>.

 1. Send the release announcement **once** the web site and download mirrors have been synced.